linagora/linshare/documentation/EN/epics/new-admin-portal/story-22-admin-view-user-filter-list.md

 - In Action column, when i click on thee-dots button, i can see the drop-down list: Duplicate, Edit, Delete
 - I can see a search bar and typing in, the system will search by fiter name and display corresponding result in the table below
 - When i click button "Create", i can see the drop-down list: LDAP filters, Twake filters
+- The user filter list is paginated and the default number of displayed items is 25, I can change this number at the bottom of page

 [Back to Summary](#summary)